 Ministers Eoghan Murphy and Damien English published (12 December 2017) Towards a Marine Spatial Plan for Ireland – a roadmap for the development of Ireland’s first marine spatial plan.

 There will be four broad stages in the development of the plan.

-- The first, of which the Roadmap forms a central part, is the start-up or activation phase in which the Government’s proposed approach to developing MSP is announced and initial contact is made with stakeholders.
-This will run until end 2017.
+- The first, of which the Roadmap formed a central part, was the start-up or activation phase in which the Government’s proposed approach to developing MSP was announced and initial contact made with stakeholders.
+This ran until end 2017.

-- The main development stage will commence in Q1 2018 and run until end Q3 2019.
+- The main development stage commenced in Q1 2018 and will run until end Q3 2019.
 This will initially involve the analysis and identification of data and information required to provide a robust evidence base to underpin the MSP.
-It will also include the publication of an evidence and issues overview for public consultation in 2018, which will be the subject of a formal public consultation process.
+It includes the publication of an evidence and issues overview for public consultation in 2018, which will be the subject of a formal public consultation process (see more information below).
 This process will inform the development of a full draft plan for publication in 2019 with a further consultation process running until end 2019.